MjxSjx/Portfolio/Case Study 1 - bike-share analysis/SQL Results/README.md

-Per stakeholder request, I utilized SQL while showing my work and answering questions using data-driven decisions-making.
+Per stakeholder request, I utilized SQL while showing my work and answered every and all possible question using data-driven decisions-making.
+* Individual Statistical Details: A collection of simpler facts about the data.
-* Summary Statistics are a compilation of macroinformation condensed
+* Summary Statistics: A compilation of condensed macroinformation.